cardano-foundation/cardano-academy/courses/CBCA/2-advanced_blockchain_concepts/1-transactions_models/README.md

 </details>

 ### Select the correct statements about UTxO-based and account-based transaction models.
-1. UTxO stands for Unauthorized Transaction Output
+- [ ] UTxO stands for Unauthorized Transaction Output
-1. When an account-based transaction takes place, the balance in a user’s account will either increase or decrease
+- [ ] When an account-based transaction takes place, the balance in a user’s account will either increase or decrease
+- [ ] Bitcoin uses account-based transaction models
-1. Tokens are stored in UTxOs and are moved from one group to another when transactions happen
+- [ ] Tokens are stored in UTxOs and are moved from one group to another when transactions happen
-1. Bitcoin uses account-based transaction models

 <details><summary>See correct answer</summary>
+- [ ] UTxO stands for Unauthorized Transaction Output

-2. When an account-based transaction takes place, the balance in a user’s account will either increase or decrease.
+- [x] When an account-based transaction takes place, the balance in a user’s account will either increase or decrease
+- [ ] Bitcoin uses account-based transaction models
-3. Tokens are stored in UTxOs and are moved from one group to another when transactions happen
+- [x] Tokens are stored in UTxOs and are moved from one group to another when transactions happen
 </details>